jnlewis/neo-dapp-tutorial/README.md

 6. This code is a modification of the official smart contract ICO template.
 I have removed some code that we won’t be using in this tutorial.
 See the full template if you’d like to learn more on ICO implementation.
 [SmartContract ICO Template](https://github.com/neo-project/examples-csharp/blob/master/ICO_Template/ICO_Template.cs)

 7. Let's implement our contract methods.
-Add the following method calls in our main method by replacing the line Replace the following code block in the comment line `//TODO: Add dapp methods calls here`.
+Add the following method calls in our main method by replacing the comment line `//TODO: Add dapp methods calls here`.
 This will redirect calls to our contract to the appropriate sub routine.

 ```
 if (operation == "addBook")